How to Save Money on a Wedding: 90 Tips from Wedding Pros

 88. Be Your Own DJ

-You’ll get to hear all of your favorite songs on your wedding day without risking a DJ making tacky jokes.
+You’ll get to hear all of your favorite songs on your wedding day without risking a DJ making tacky jokes or forcing your guests to do the chicken dance.
 Be sure to ask your venue about hookup equipment, speakers and the like.

 89. Ask Guests to Perform